-What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s founder
+What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s ‘founder’

 It’s not affiliated with Jelly Belly

-Klein severed tied with the brand decades ago, and the split was not exactly amicable.
+Klein parted ways with the brand decades ago, and the split was not exactly amicable.
 He described his exit as being “forced out” and said he was even prohibited from being in the jelly bean business for 20 years due to a noncompete clause.
 (You can learn all about that saga from the 2012 documentary Candyman.)

-We’ve also reached out to Jelly Belly for comment.
+Reached for comment, a spokesperson for Jelly Belly said in a statement that it wanted to clear up “confusion in the marketplace,” which apparently led some consumers to believe it was associated with the contest.
+“David Klein, the sponsor of the ‘treasure hunt’ contest gaining attention within the media this weekend, is not associated with Jelly Belly Candy Company, its brands, or products,” the spokesperson said.

+The company also takes issue with characterizations of Klein as a founder.
+“Jelly Belly Candy Company, formerly known as Herman Goelitz Candy Company, has candy making roots back to 1869.
+It was founded by brothers Gustav and Albert Goelitz and remains family owned and operated today.”

 What else to know?

-Note: This post has been updated with a response from Jelly Belly.